EmployTest Logo

 09/28/2021

 It’s a tool that many employees are familiar with, but it’s not always easy to assess how proficient they really are with the advanced features of each program.
-A Microsoft Office test is, therefore, a useful tool when it comes to choosing clerical admin workers that can jump into their work role and be self-sustaining with their tasks.
+A clerical skills test in Microsoft Office is, therefore, a useful tool when it comes to choosing clerical admin workers who can jump into their work role and be self-sustaining with their tasks.
+This clerical skills test can help evaluate candidates’ proficiency in Microsoft Office, ensuring they possess the necessary skills for the job.

 Read on to learn more about: